dcunited001/dcunited001.github.io/_posts/2017-02-21-civil-disobedience-and-operational-strategy-in-information-warfare.md

 graphs.
 [Independence polynomials](http://mathworld.wolfram.com/IndependencePolynomial.html)
 are, in turn, used to measure the independence number of a graph.
 These factors arise in algebraic graph theory and are a metric of interdependency, which is what is discussed above.
+My point is that, combinatorially enumerating graph structures for introspection using polynomials gives rise to incredibly useful insights into the nature and degree of correlation of events, indicating when one should proactively assert more information to be disclosed reactively.

 > [Independence Number](http://mathworld.wolfram.com/IndependenceNumber.html) -
 > the cardinality of the largest independent vertex set, i.e., the